MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 The Highlight Object behavior visually highlights the selected object until the end of a step.

-Select the highlighted `Object` in the Unity Hierarchy and open the Unity Inspector.
-Search for the *Interactable Highlighter Script*.
+For additional highting features you can replace the *Default Highlighter* with a *Interactable Highlighter Script*.
+Select the highlighted `Object` in the Unity Hierarchy.
+In the Unity Inspector replace the *DefaultHighlighter* with a *Interactable Highlighter Script*.

 [![Interactable Highlighter Script](images/interactable-highlighter-script.png)](../images/default-behaviors/interactable-highlighter-script.png)